XPhyro/dotfiles/README.md

 ```

 ## Deploying: TL;DR
-Using [dotfilesdeploy](dotfilesdeploy) will REMOVE YOUR CURRENT DOTFILES.
+Using [deploydotfiles](deploydotfiles) will REMOVE YOUR CURRENT DOTFILES.